 - Going concern and viability statements;

-- Employees with disabilities and employee involvement; and
+- Approach to employees with disabilities and employee involvement; and

 - Details in respect of Greenhouse Gas Emissions.

-Information in relation to post-balance sheet events and financial risk management (including the exposure to price, credit and liquidity risk) can be found in note 24 and 35 to the Financial Statements.
+Information in relation to financial risk management (including the exposure to price, credit and liquidity risk) and post-balance sheet events can be found in note 24 and note 38 respectively to the Financial Statements.

 Amendment of the Articles of Association